cgonzalez-vt/infra-mcp-server/README.md

 ## Overview

-The DB MCP Server provides a standardized way for AI models to interact with multiple databases simultaneously.
+The Infrastructure MCP Server provides a standardized way for AI models to interact with multiple databases simultaneously.
 Built on the [FreePeak/cortex](https://github.com/FreePeak/cortex) framework, it enables AI assistants to execute SQL queries, manage transactions, explore schemas, and analyze performance across different database systems through a unified interface.

 ## Core Concepts

 ### Multi-Database Support

-Unlike traditional database connectors, DB MCP Server can connect to and interact with multiple databases concurrently:
+Unlike traditional database connectors, Infrastructure MCP Server can connect to and interact with multiple databases concurrently:

 ```json
 {